Pandit Deendayal Energy University: Rankings

-The National Institutional Ranking Framework (NIRF) ranked it 177 among engineering colleges in 2022.
+The university is ranked in the 151-200 band by National Institutional Ranking Framework (NIRF).
+It was also ranked in the 101-150th band in engineering and 94th in management.

 Campus and Infrastructure

-The campus is located at 14 km from the Ahmedabad Airport and 21 km from Ahmedabad's Kalupur Railway Station.
+The campus is located at 14 km from the Sardar Vallabhbhai Patel International Airport and 21 km from Ahmedabad's Kalupur Railway Station.
 It is 3 km off the main road connecting Gandhinagar to Ahmedabad Airport, Ahmedabad.
 The university is spread across a lush green pollution-free 100 acres campus with very good biodiversity.
-The campus is dotted with mango trees, and the campus houses 18 different varieties of birds.
+The campus is dotted with mango trees.

-The university started with a single building and then over the years, expanded infrastructure to five large administrative blocks, an auditorium block, hostel blocks, a cafeteria block, sports grounds, and manicured gardens.

-The entire area is walled with four access points, is CCTV monitored, and tobacco-free.
-On-campus facilities (apart from classrooms and offices) include SBI Branch, pharmacy, stationery store, resident daytime doctor, 24x7 doctor-on-call, ambulance, travel desk, and campus store.
-Gujarat National Law University is situated nearby.